What's inside this article:

 - Add body text

-- Add embeds
+- Add embedded content

 - Add a URL slug

-- Preview the page before you publish
+- Preview the page

 - Manage the status and publish